hhandika/segul/README.md

 4. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
 5. Computing alignment summary statistics.
 6. Getting sample IDs from a collection of alignments.
-7. Map sample distribution in a collection of alignments.
+7. Mapping sample distribution in a collection of alignments.
-8. Extracting sequences from a collection of alignments based on user-defined IDs.
-The feature comes with regular expression support.
+8. Extracting sequences from a collection of alignments based on user-defined IDs (include regular expression support).
 9. Batch renaming sequence IDs.
-10. Converting dna sequences to amino acid.
+10. Converting DNA sequences to amino acid sequences.

 Supported sequence formats:

-1. Nexus
+1. NEXUS
-2. Relaxed phylip
+2. Relaxed PHYLIP
-3. Fasta
+3. FASTA

-All of the formats are supported in interleave and sequential.
+All of the formats are supported in interleave and sequential versions.
 The app supports both DNA and amino acid sequences.

 Supported partition formats:

 1. RaXML
-2. Nexus
+2. NEXUS

-The Nexus partition can be written as a charset block embedded in Nexus formatted sequences or be written in a separate file.
+The NEXUS partition can be written as a charset block embedded in NEXUS formatted sequences or a separate file.

 Documentation: [GitHub Wiki](https://github.com/hhandika/segul/wiki)